Revision control

 includes expensive operations like primality checking.

-manually after loading keys from untrusted sources.
-If a key from an untrusted source
+loading keys from untrusted sources.
+If a key from an untrusted source is not

 Safe public key encryption requires the use of a padding scheme which hides